cdurrans/SFND_Lidar_Obstacle_Detection/README.md

 <img src="media/ObstacleDetectionFPS.gif" width="700" height="400" />

-This repo contains the environment I used to learn about ransac, euclidean clustering, etc. while working with real LIDAR data.
-It was created by Udacity and the instructor Aaron Brown and can be found here https://github.com/udacity/SFND_Lidar_Obstacle_Detection.git.
+This repo contains the environment I used to learn about RANSAC, euclidean clustering, and PCL while working with real LIDAR data.
+It was created by Udacity and the instructor Aaron Brown.
+The original repository can be found here https://github.com/udacity/SFND_Lidar_Obstacle_Detection.git.
 My contributions were to the cityBlock function within environment.cpp as well as most of the content in the other 3 files within the src/ folder.

 In order to set up your own environment you may follow the instructions below.